 It's just that the globalists reported a ton of fake hate crimes in the counties where Trump held his rallies so some political science professors could uncover those statistics two years later.

-It's irresponsible to not point out that every major mass shooter, again, the information has not come out about these two most recent ones, but virtually every single mass shooter has been on some type of prescription mind altering chemical drug, an SSRI, antidepressant, something like that.
+It's irresponsible to not point out that every major mass shooter, again, the information has not come out about these two most recent ones, but virtually every single mass shooter has been on some type of prescription mind-altering chemical drug, an SSRI, antidepressant, something like that.

 I can't say with any certainty whether or not he believes his own narratives enough to actually be feeling that way or whether it's entirely performative.

-He is making it okay for his audience to feel like that.
+But what I do know is that by talking like that, he is making it okay for his audience to feel like that.

-And so, you need to get yourself to a point where your families can burn if they got to.
+And so you need to get yourself to a point where your families can burn if they got to.

-Yeah, it backs up his whole, or maybe it more aptly fits in with his whole We're fighting a holy war situation.
+Yeah, it backs up his whole, or maybe it more aptly fits in with his whole we're fighting a holy war situation.

 Like, if God is involved and God knows everything and your family gets taken away, that means that your family was meant to get taken away and you should still be willing to sacrifice everything because God is there for you and they're going to get their reward in heaven, which is totally not 72 virgins.